Politics

 Frequently Asked Questions

-What are the current odds for Will any presidential candidate win outright in the first round of the Brazil election??
+What are the current odds for Will any presidential candidate win outright in the first round of the Brazil election?

-As of April 2026, Polymarket prices this at 12% YES with $51K in total volume.
+As of August 2026, Polymarket prices this at 14% YES with $148K in total volume.

-Where can I bet on Will any presidential candidate win outright in the first round of the Brazil election??
+Where can I bet on Will any presidential candidate win outright in the first round of the Brazil election?

 This market is available on Polymarket (crypto-native, global access via USDC).
 OddsShift tracks prices and smart money positioning in real time.

-What do AI models predict for Will any presidential candidate win outright in the first round of the Brazil election??
+What do AI models predict for Will any presidential candidate win outright in the first round of the Brazil election?